csolink/csolink-model/docs/SocioeconomicExposure.md

 ## Uses Mixins

- *  mixin: [ExposureEvent](ExposureEvent.md) - A (possibly time bounded) incidence of a feature of the environment of an organism that influences one or more phenotypic features of that organism, potentially mediated by genes
+ *  mixin: [ExposureEvent](ExposureEvent.md) - A (possibly time bounded) incidence of a feature of the environment of an system that influences one or more observability of that system, potentially mediated by serviceunits

 ## Referenced by class